 Wasting no time at all, we scrambled up the rock surface and started our Ap Lei Pai hike.
 Hiking Ap Lei Pai was a very different experience than hiking Ap Lei Chau.
 Ap Lei Pai only has one-third of the altitude of Ap Lei Chau and features a more gradual terrain.

-Expecting more rocky surface and ropes to pull us up, we were pleasantly surprised to find some shaded paths, more vegetation, and a fairly flat hiking trail.
+Expecting more rocky surfaces and ropes to pull up, we were pleasantly surprised to find some shaded paths, more vegetation, and a fairly flat hiking trail.
 We even found some blossoming flowers on the trail!